apsaltis/HDF-Workshop/README.md

   - Step 1: Add a ConnectWebSocket processor to the cavas
       - Configure the WebSocket Client Controller Service.
 The WebSocket URI for the meetups is: ```ws://stream.meetup.com/2/rsvps```
+      - Set WebSocket Client ID to your favorite number.
   - Step 2: Add an Update Attribute procesor
     - Configure it to have a custom property called ``` mime.type ``` with the value of ``` application/json ```
   - Step 3.
 Add an EvaluateJsonPath processor and configure it as shown below: